FMTools/FeatureIDE-wiki/Feature-Attributes.md

 <!-- Introduction -->
 ## Introduction
+Since release3.5, FeatureIDE supports feature model attributes.
 The **FeatureIDE Attribute View** shows all attributes of the current feature model.
 The feature model needs to be an extended feature model to support the management of attributes.
-It makes it possible to create and remove attributes from a feature.
+The view makes it possible to create and remove attributes from a feature.
 The attributes are saved in a persistent way inside the feature model XML.
 Additionally, it is also possible to calculate the ranges of attributes for partial configuration using a heuristic.

 <!-- Extended Feature Model -->
 ## 1. Creating an Extended Feature Model